what is ACCA

 You must know the career path after doing the ACCA course, which is very important for the candidates to know and understand to get better opportunities in the future.

-ACCA members can be found in a multitude of positions and industries.
+ACCA members can be found in a multitude of job roles and industries.
 The most common ones include

 • Financial Accountant